healthy-chicken-saladeers/rag_detective/README.md

 ## *NEW* Application Design

-Before we start implementing the website, we put together a detailed design document outlining the application’s architecture.
-We built a Solution Architecture and Technical Architecture to ensure all our components work together.
+We've put together a detailed design document outlining the application’s architecture, comprised of a Solution Architecture and Technical Architecture graphic to ensure all our components work together.

 ![Healthy Chicken Saladeers-3](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/assets/2798833/15f3bb3e-9f04-4847-a44e-6c3785bf0696)